paigeadelethompson/netcrave_crdb/README.md

 ```

 ### Set default transaction isolation level for a database
-This step requires an enterprise license:
+This step requires an enterprise license, the default is ordinarily `serialized`, and this won't do unless your application specifically supports it, setting this to `read committed` will likely fix compatibility issues:

 In the SQL shell:
 ```